Frequently Asked Questions

 In all cases, operations must take place in VLOS (visual flight) and at a maximum height of 120m.

 In A1, it is possible to fly "close" to individuals WITHOUT FLYING OVER THEM with a UAS class mark C0 / C1.
-In the absence of class mark “C”, only UAS of less than 250gr can fly in A1 as from 01.01.2024.
+In the absence of class mark “C”, only UAS of less than 250gr can fly in A1.

 In A2, it is possible to fly at a horizontal safety distance of: